 Like elementary school teachers, middle school teachers also develop lesson plans to teach concepts to their students.
 However, unlike elementary school teachers who cover many subjects, a middle school teacher will typically teach a specific subject, such as math or history.
 They evaluate the academic growth of their students and meet with parents to discuss students' progress.

 With different classes filtering in throughout the day, a middle school teacher will come in contact with a larger variety of students than an elementary school teacher does with a set classroom.
-Additionally, middle school teachers often enjoy the opportunity to coach athletics or lead other student extracurriculars after school.
+Additionally, middle school teachers often enjoy the opportunity to coach athletics or lead other student extracurricular activities after school.

 Like their middle school counterparts, high school teachers will typically teach a single subject.
 Some teach students within a single grade, while others teach students at all grade levels.
 High school teachers develop their lesson plans to challenge and engage their students.
 They assess their students' progress through graded assignments and exams, and they work with students to overcome any challenges they have in the classroom.